Douglass Day in the College Classroom

 How to Transcribe

-We are continually adding more information to our Transcription Tutorial Page.
+We will be adding more information to our Transcription Tutorial Page.
 On that page, we will post a variety of training materials (eg instructions, printable guides, etc) in the first few weeks of February.
 All of those resources will be distributed through our newsletter and social media.

 Learning how to transcribe is easy (really!).
 Please note that we design our crowdsourcing projects to be beginner friendly.
 Every year, we have participants that range in ability and age from elementary school students to senior citizens.
 Our goal is to make it possible for everyone to have a meaningful experience with these important materials.
 While students (and instructors) can feel some trepidation about the prospect of transcribing historical documents, we like to encourage everyone to dive in.